abinitiomath/cuet-sample/readme.md

-I started my CUET preparation in March 2024.
-This is also when I created a deck for Business Studies and Economics.
+<li>I started my CUET preparation in March 2024.
+This is also when I created a deck for Business Studies and Economics.</li>
 Over the next 2.5 months, I created about 1100 flashcards.
 These include questions I crafted myself, PYQs, and Mocks.
 I've attached a PDF file that contains original sample questions.
 I think the next level in any exam preparation is inclusion of automated spaced repetition in the exam prep strategy.